David O'Callaghan (Kerry Gaelic footballer)

 David O'Callaghan (born 1987) is a Gaelic footballer from Tralee, County Kerry.
-He has played with Kerry at every level and with his club side St Pat's, Blennerville.
+He played with Kerry at various levels and with his club side St Pat's, Blennerville.

 He was only a panel member at minor and under-21 level.
 During the 2010 league, he was a surprise member of the Kerry panel, playing three games.
 He later joined the Kerry junior team and won an All-Ireland title in 2012.